mravanelli/SincNet/README.md

 python speaker_id.py --cfg=cfg/SincNet_TIMIT.cfg
 ``

 The network might take several hours to converge (depending on the speed of your GPU card).
 In our case, using an *nvidia TITAN X*, the full training took about 24 hours.
 If you use the code within a cluster is crucial to copy the normalized dataset into the local node, since the current version of the code requires frequent accesses to the stored wav files.
-Note that several possible optimizations to improve the code speed are not implemented in this version, since are out of the scope of this work.
+Note that several possible optimizations to improve the code speed are not implemented in this version since are out of the scope of this work.

 **3. Results.**